ortus-docs/contentbox-docs/getting_started/index.md

 You can then continue to go back in your hierarchy and you can go back home [click home button].
 The “+” sign beside a page indicates that that pages has at least one Child Page.

-> Tip: Visit your page to see the changes you have made to your site.
+> **Hint** Visit your page to see the changes you have made to your site.
 We recommend you Clear Content Caches.

 #### Global Actions
 The Pages manager provides a number of global actions [Global Action button; drop down menu/beside create page button] that make managing your content easy.
 These actions include: